jurihock/stftPitchShift/README.md

 -v  --overlap    stft window overlap
                  (default 32)

+-c  --chrono     enable runtime measurements
+                 (only available in the C++ version)

 -d  --debug      plot spectrograms before and after processing
                  (only available in the Python version)

-    --smb        enable original smb algorithm
-                 (only available in the C++ version)

-    --chrono     enable runtime measurements
-                 (only available in the C++ version)
 ```

 Currently only `.wav` files are supported.
 Please use e.g. [Audacity](http://www.audacityteam.org) or [SoX](http://sox.sourceforge.net) to prepare your audio files for pitch shifting.